edrinekamya/expo-router-redux-template/readme.md

 ## Project Structure

-The project structure follows a typical React Native and Expo project layout, with folders for components, screens, Redux slices, and more.
+The project structure follows a typical React Native and Expo Router project layout, with folders for components, screens, Redux slices, and more.
 Here's a brief overview:

+-   `app`: Contains layouts, and screens or routes for your app.
+-   `assets`: Static assets like images and fonts.
 -   `components`: Reusable UI components.
--   `screens`: Individual app screens and components.
+-   `constants`: Contains Colors and Fonts, and any other constants.
+-   `hooks`: Custom React hooks specific to your app.
 -   `redux`: Redux-related files, including reducers, store, and slices.
--   `constants`: Constants, enums, and configuration files.
--   `hooks`: Custom React hooks.
--   `assets`: Static assets like images and fonts.
--   `app`: Handles any layouts and routes(screens) in your app.

 ## Customize and Extend